hltcoe/PredPatt/doc/get-started.md

 - There is a caching layer on top of the parser, which caches sentences under `~/.PredPatt`.
 To bypass the caching layer, invoke `from_sentence` with the `cacheable=False` option.

+- There are a substantial number of options for a variety of syntactic phenomena.
+For more information see the [tutorial](tutorial.ipynb).